 Figure 3.4: Three ways to change a control stream into an audio signal.
 A: as fast as possible; B: delayed to the nearest sample; C: with two-point interpolation for higher delay accuracy.
-Part (c) shows sporadic-to-audio conversion, again at the nearest sample, but now also using two-point interpolation to further increase the time accuracy.

 Conceptually we can describe this as follows.
-Suppose the value of the control stream was last equal to x, and that the next point is (n+f,y), where n is an integer and f is the fractional part of the time value (so $0 \le f < 1$).
+Suppose the value of the control stream was last equal to x, and that the next point is (n + f, y), where n is an integer and f is the fractional part of the time value (so $0 \le f < 1$).
 The first point affected in the audio output will be the sample at index n.
-But instead of setting the output to y as before, we set it to $$fx + (1 - f)y$$ , in other words, to a weighted average of the previous and the new value, whose weights favor the new value more if the time of the sporadic value is earlier, closer to n.
-In the example shown, the transition from 0 to 1 at time 2 gives $$0 \cdot x + 1 \cdot y = 1,$$ while the transition from 1 to 0 at time 4.75 gives:
+But instead of setting the output to y as before, we set it to in other words, to a weighted average of the previous and the new value, whose weights favor the new value more if the time of the sporadic value is earlier, closer to n.
+In the example shown, the transition from 0 to 1 at time 2 gives while the transition from 1 to 0 at time 4.75 gives:

+$$fx + (1-f)y$$

+$$0 \cdot x + 1 \cdot y = 1,$$

-$$0.75 \cdot x + 0.25 \cdot y = 0.75.$$ This technique gives a still closer representation of the control signal (at least, the portion of it that lies below the Nyquist frequency), at the expense of more computation and slightly greater delay.
+$$0.75 \cdot x + 0.25 \cdot y = 0.75.$$

+This technique gives a still closer representation of the control signal (at least, the portion of it that lies below the Nyquist frequency), at the expense of more computation and slightly greater delay.

 Numeric control streams may also be converted to audio signals using ramp functions to smooth discontinuities.
 This is often used when a control stream is used to control an amplitude, as described in section 1.5.
 In general there are three values to specify to set a ramp function in motion: a start time and target value (specified by the control stream) and a target time, often expressed as a delay after the start time.

 In such situations it is almost always accurate enough to adjust the start and ending times to match the first audio sample computed at a later logical time, a choice which corresponds to the fast-as-possible scenario above.
-Figure 3.5 part (a) shows the effect of ramping from 0, starting at time 3, to a value of 1 at time 9, immediately starting back toward 0 at time 15.
+Figure 3.5 (part a) shows the effect of ramping from 0, starting at time 3, to a value of 1 at time 9, immediately starting back toward 0 at time 15, with block size B = 4.
 The times 3, 9, and 15 are truncated to 0, 8, and 12, respectively.

-In real situations, where the block size might be on the order of a millisecond, this is fine for amplitude controls, which, if they reach a target a fraction of a millisecond early or late won't make an audible difference in most cases.
-However, other uses of ramps are more sensitive to this kind of jitter.
-The most frequently encountered example of this is fast repetition driven by control computations.
-If we do something repetitively every few milliseconds, say. the differences in actual segment lengths will make for an audible aperiodicity.
-For situations such as these, we can improve the ramp generation algorithm to start and stop at arbitrary samples, as shown in figure 3.5 part (b), for example.
+In real situations the block size might be on the order of a millisecond, and adjusting ramp endpoints to block boundaries works fine for controling amplitudes; reaching a target a fraction of a millisecond early or late rarely makes an audible difference.
+However, other uses of ramps are more sensitive to time quantization of endpoints.
+For example, if we wish to do something repetitively every few milliseconds, the variation in segment lengths will make for an audible aperiodicity.

+For situations such as these, we can improve the ramp generation algorithm to start and stop at arbitrary samples, as shown in Figure 3.5 (part b), for example.
 Here the endpoints of the line segments line up exactly with the requested samples 3, 9, and 15.
 We can go even further and adjust for fractional samples, making the line segments touch the values 0 and 1 at exactly specifiable points on a number line.